 The Sabi Sabi Lodges sit within the Sabi Sabi Private Game Reserve, a part of the Greater Kruger National Park in South Africa.
 As a conservation area, the Game Reserve has protected the land and supported its animal species since 1979.
 Lions, leopards, rhinos, buffalo, and elephants call it home, along with 350 species of birds.

 Sabi Sabi is committed to eco-tourism as they effectively link tourism with conservation and the community.
-A few of the practices that they adhere to is controlled burning, waterhole rotation, alien plant control, and a dedicated anti-poaching unit.
+A few of the practices they adhere to are controlled burning, waterhole rotation, alien plant control, and a dedicated anti-poaching unit.
 Also, Sabi Sabi has an extensive community Empowerment Program, which helps support the local communities and employees.

 Guests staying at the lodges help to support their many programs and the animals in the Game Reserve.

 Grootbos Private Nature Reserve

 The Grootbos Private Nature Reserve sits at a lush intersection of the sea, forest, and mountain in South Africa.
 Rated in National Geographic’s Unique Lodges of the World and Tatler’s 101 Best Hotels in the World, Grootbos serves as an “Eco-Reserve.”
 Its land houses 800 unique plant species.
 One hundred of these are endangered; six were discovered on-site.

 In 1994, Michael Lutzeyer started bed and breakfast on the site that would later grow into the Grootbos Reserve.
 He quickly expanded into wilderness preservation and eco-tourism.
 In 2003, the Lutzeyer family established the Grootbos Foundation.
 This non-profit organization seeks to conserve endangered plants and serve surrounding communities.
 It conducts a variety of projects related to conservation, education, and athletics.